shl152/cs445-rec1/README.md

 from `matilda`.
 Compile and run the code again and observe the changes.

 5) Check which files have changed using `git status`.
-Commit your changes to your local clone of the git repository using `git commit`.
-Note that these are not reflected in the online version on GitHub.
-Your TA will demonstrate what happens when changes are pushed (they'll be using their own *fork* of the repository where they have write access).
+Commit your changes to your local clone of the git repository using `git add Rec1A.java` and `git commit`.
+Note that, even after doing so, your changes are not reflected in the online version on GitHub.
+Your TA will demonstrate what happens when changes are pushed (they will use their own *fork* of the repository where they have write access).

 6) Read through `Rec1B.java` and consider what will happen when it is run.